 Pineapple Facts for Kids: a FREE Coloring Book

 Now that you’ve learned a bit about this amazing tropical fruit (and learned a few Hawaii facts for kids,) you can help your kids a bit with this awesome pineapple printable coloring and writing book.

 Your kids can learn more about the pineapple life cycle and pineapple plant facts while practicing writing.
 Plus, they can color the whole thing when they are done.

-This is a fun airplane activity for kids or a great addition to homeschooling curriculum.
+This is a fun airplane activity for kids or a great addition to your homeschooling curriculum.